 Greetings and Salutations my most humble Thursdians,

 *Keeping your glass filled and spirits high one Thursday at a time, this is Welcome to Thursdays: a local social group determined to make your Thursdays more fun.
-Each Wednesday The Squeaky Curd features a fictitious history or dazzling explanation of a Milwaukee County bar that we gather at on Thursday evening.
-Join us this Thursday, January 19, 2017 at Monica’s on Astor, located at 1228 N Astor St. (Lower East Side) at 7:30pm.*
+Each Wednesday, The Squeaky Curd features a (generally) fictitious story of a Milwaukee County bar that we gather at on Thursday evening.
+Join us this Thursday, February 8, 2018 at Flappers, 7527 W Becher St (West Allis), at 7:30pm.*